ENCOURAGING FOREIGN INVESTMENT AND THE OIL TRADING BUSINESS

-George Papanastasiou is the Managing Director of VTT Vasiliko Ltd (VTTV) and a thought leader who inspire his team to be passionate and creative.
+George Papanastasiou is (at the time of this interview) the Managing Director of VTT Vasiliko Ltd (VTTV) and a thought leader who inspires his team to be passionate and creative.

-In my interview with George, he talks about the potential of Cyprus as an oil trading hub, the important traits we can develop in our workplaces and his advice for a successful career in the Oil and Gas industry.
+In my interview with George, he talked about the potential of Cyprus as an oil trading hub, the important traits we can develop in our workplaces, and his advice for a successful career in the Oil and Gas industry.

 Muriel: “You are a firm believer that the tourism industry can be linked to a heavy industry, such as an oil terminal.
 What is your message to reinforce this connection and create initiatives accordingly?”

 George: “Tourism had always been the main income of Cyprus.
 And at some point, rightly so, we realised there is much more than tourism which can bring investment to the island.